jnweiger/testipy/README.md

 Other suggested names:

  * testipy (20k hits), but mine is first.
+ * Horama	(200k hits, that which is seen, spectacle, a sight divinely granted in an ecstasy or in a sleep, a vision)
  * xtestipy     (0 hits, x like X11)
  * qtestipy     (0 hits, q like quality)
  * eyetestipy   (0 hits, eye like visual testing)